usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 1. Facilities and elements required to be identified as accessible by 4.1 shall use the international symbol of accessibility.
 The symbol shall be displayed as shown in [Fig. 43(a)](#figure43a) and [(b)](#figure43b).
 2. Volume Control Telephones.
 Telephones required to have a volume control by 4.1.3(17)(b) shall be identified by a sign containing a depiction of a telephone handset with radiating sound waves.
 3. Text Telephones.
 Text telephones required by 4.1.3(17)(c) shall be identified by the international TDD symbol ([Fig 43(c)](#figure43c)).
 In addition, if a facility has a public text telephone, directional signage indicating the location of the nearest text telephone shall be placed adjacent to all banks of telephones which do not contain a text telephone.
 Such directional signage shall include the international TDD symbol.
 If a facility has no banks of telephones, the directional signage shall be provided at the entrance (e.g., in a building directory).
 4. Assistive Listening Systems.
-In assembly areas where permanently installed assistive listening systems are required by 4.1.3(19)(b) the availability of such systems shall be identified with signage that includes the international symbol of access for hearing loss ([Fig 43(d)](#figure43d)).
+In assembly areas where permanently installed assistive listening systems are required by 4.1.3(19)(b) the availability of such systems shall be identified with signage that includes the international symbol of access for hearing loss ([Fig. 43(d)](#figure43d)).

 {% figure Figure 43a %}
 {% asset design-standards/fig_43a.gif alt="figure 43a" %}